-Homemade Minestrone Soup:
+Why You’ll Love this Homemade Minestrone Soup:

 A riff on the classic Italian minestra, this recipe is brimming with winter produce: sweet potatoes, chard, carrots, and onions.
 Beyond it’s comforting and nourishing nature, I love this soup for its practicality.
 It’s convenient for make-ahead lunches, or a simple weeknight dinner alongside a salad and fresh bread.

 And since all soups and stews are better the next day, leftovers are an absolute dream.

 Is Minestrone Soup Healthy?

 Let me start by saying that all I’m currently craving (besides Christmas cookies, anything peppermint-mocha, and a vacation) is hearty soups and stews.
 And luckily, this recipe covers all the basis.

 This nutrient-rich soup is packed with SIX different vegetables, plus chickpeas, and herbs.
 It’s wonderfully warm, comforting, and loaded with nutrients—namely vitamins A, K, and C, plus lycopene and potassium.
 Additionally, the chickpeas and pasta (I use Banza chickpea pasta shells) add a one-two punch of fiber and protein to keep you full longer.
 In terms of taste and versatility, Swiss chard is one of my favorite winter greens.
 Fun fact: The stems AND ribs of chard can add texture and flavor soups and stews.
 Plus, if you use either rainbow or red chard, the stems add a beautiful pop of color.